Diving in the Phi Phi Islands

 Around the northern most mooring buoy at the northern edge of the wall there are schools of circling blacktip reef sharks.
 Snorkelers can also see them from the surface as they congregate at a depth of just 10 metres.

 Phi Phi Shark Point - 'Hin Bida' is located 8 km south east of Koh Phi Phi Leh and is a submerged rock.
-It should not be mistaken for another Phuket dive site called Shark Point that's situated about half way between Phuket Island and the Phi Phi Islands.
+It should not be mistaken for a Phuket dive site called Shark Point that's situated about half way between Phuket Island and the Phi Phi Islands.

 Hin Bida is usually only visited by Phi Phi scuba daytrip boats, the journey taking around 45 minutes.
 It's named Shark Point because of the leopard sharks that reside here and can be seen either sleeping on the sandy bottom at the edge of the reef or cruising slowly by.